-For more information and examples, visit www.maine.gov/revenue/forms and select Income Tax Guidance Documents.
+For more information and examples, visit www.maine.gov/revenue/ forms and select Income Tax Guidance Documents.

-Line 2j.
-MEDICAL MARIJUANA BUSINESS EXPENSES: Eligible registered caregivers and registered dispensaries may claim a deduction for expenses related to carrying on a trade or business, in an amount equal to the deduction that would otherwise be allowable for Maine purposes to the extent the deduction was disallowed under Internal Revenue Code.
-Section 280E.

 Line 2k.
+MEDICAL MARIJUANA BUSINESS EXPENSES: Eligible registered caregivers and registered dispensaries may claim a deduction for expenses related to carrying on a trade or business, in an amount equal to the deduction that would otherwise be allowable for Maine purposes to the extent the deduction was disallowed under Internal Revenue Code, Section 280E.
+Include the federal return, Form 1125-A, and the profit and loss statement showing the computation of cost of goods sold and the allocation of expenses between marijuana and non-marijuana income.

+Line 2I.
 50% OF APPORTIONABLE SUBPART F INCOME: To the extent included in federal taxable income, enter an amount equal to 50% of the apportionable subpart F income (as defined by Internal Revenue Code, Section 952), net of related expenses and deductions.